-No one files an insurance claim until something bad has happened.
-By the time you file a property insurance claim there has, by definition, been some damage to the insured property.
-If the damage is extensive, your home or your business—sometimes both—needs to be repaired or replaced.
+By the time you file a property insurance claim, you have already experienced damage to the insured property.
+If the damage is extensive, you will likely need to have repairs made promptly to avoid further damage, and in some cases, have property replaced.
+This could apply to both home and business insurance policies.
 Fortunately, you have that policy that you’ve been paying premiums on for years, designed for just such an occurrence.

 The Good Faith Experience

 If the insurance company is acting in good faith, there will be an orderly processing of the claim, with an adjuster and maybe a contractor or two sent to examine the damage and report back to the insurer.
-The claims manager will be in contact and, while you may have an argument or two about some details, you will quickly get a check that allows you to fix everything up and move on with your life.
+The claims manager will be in contact and, while you may have a disagreement or two about some details, you will quickly get a check that allows you to repair or replace the damaged property and move on with your life.

 The Bad Faith Experience